DivyaP1063/Emi-backend/CUSTOMER_DEVICE_API_DOCUMENTATION.md

 # Customer Device API Documentation

-This document describes the API endpoints used by the mobile app installed on customer devices for FCM token registration, lock/unlock notifications, and device status management.
+This document describes the API endpoints used by the mobile app installed on customer devices for device registration (IMEI, FCM token, PIN, location), lock/unlock notifications, location tracking, and device status management.

 ## Base URL